-Alfredo Binda’s story about being paid to skip the Giro d’Italia in 1930 is pretty well known among road cycling enthusiasts.
+Alfredo Binda's story about having been paid to skip the Giro d'Italia in 1930 is pretty well known among road cycling enthusiasts.

 But have you ever wondered who was the winner of Giro d'Italia that year?